chang-jacob/chang-jacob.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a Ph.D. student in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/).
-I am interested in the intersection of health, biotechnology, policy, and law.
+I'm a Ph.D. student in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/) and [Dr. Lu Tian](https://profiles.stanford.edu/lu-tian?tab=bio).
+My research is primarily in biostatistics and spatial biology.
+I am also interested in the intersection of health, biotechnology, policy, and law.

 <!-- My research interests are in biostatistics and computational methods development for the analysis of spatial omics data.  -->